Miranda v. Arizona (1966): Supreme Court Case That Created the Miranda Warning

-The Fifth Amendment of the U.S. Constitution protects individuals from being compelled to incriminate themselves.
-This principle, rooted in English common law, aimed to prevent coerced confessions and ensure fairness in the legal process.
-The Sixth Amendment further guarantees the right to legal representation.
-However, before Miranda v.
-Arizona, the application of these rights during police interrogations was inconsistent, often resulting in confessions obtained without informing suspects of their constitutional protections.
+The Fifth Amendment of the U.S. Constitution protects individuals from being compelled to incriminate themselves—a principle rooted in English common law to prevent coerced confessions and uphold fairness in the legal process.
+The Sixth Amendment complements this protection by guaranteeing the right to legal counsel.
+Yet before Miranda v.
+Arizona, these rights were inconsistently applied during police interrogations, often leading to confessions obtained without informing suspects of their constitutional safeguards.

-The events leading to the Supreme Court decision began in 1963 when Ernesto Miranda, a 23-year-old man, was arrested in Phoenix, Arizona, on suspicion of kidnapping and raping an 18-year-old woman.
-Miranda was taken into police custody and interrogated for two hours without being informed of his rights to remain silent or consult an attorney.
-During the interrogation, he confessed to the crime, and his written confession was later used as evidence during his trial.
+In 1963, Ernesto Miranda—a 23-year-old man from Phoenix, Arizona—was arrested on suspicion of kidnapping and raping an 18-year-old woman.
+After being taken into police custody, Miranda was interrogated for two hours without being informed of his right to remain silent or consult an attorney.
+He ultimately confessed, and that written confession was used as key evidence during his trial.
 Miranda was convicted and sentenced to 20 to 30 years in prison.

-Miranda’s defense attorney argued that his confession was inadmissible because he had not been informed of his Fifth and Sixth Amendment rights.
-The case made its way to the Supreme Court, where it was argued that procedural safeguards were necessary to protect the constitutional rights of individuals during police interrogations.
+His defense attorney challenged the conviction, arguing that the confession was inadmissible because Miranda had not been advised of his Fifth and Sixth Amendment rights.
+The case advanced to the Supreme Court, where the central issue became whether procedural safeguards were necessary to protect individuals during custodial interrogations.

 In a 5-4 decision, the Supreme Court ruled in favor of Miranda, establishing that the prosecution could not use statements from custodial interrogation unless procedural safeguards were in place.
 The majority opinion, delivered by Chief Justice Earl Warren, held that the Fifth Amendment protection against self-incrimination required that suspects be clearly informed of their rights before any interrogation could proceed.